sheric98/solve_minesweeper/README.md

 # solve_minesweeper

-Script that solves minesweeper.
+Script that solves minesweeper using selenium.
 Prioritizes guaranteed moves.
 Uses probabilities when no guaranteed moves.